Haunted Apartment Stairwell That Loses One Floor a Year

 From the street, it looked complete—rows of windows, laundry hanging from metal poles.

-Inside, the stairwell waited.
+Inside, the stairwell waited in silence.

 Where “5” should have been, a thin line crossed it out.